jp-um/machine_learning_handbook/README.md

 *  Use proper and detailed figure, table and equation captioning
 *  Do not hardcode spaces in the template
 *  Understand the difference between `\citet` (reference in text) and `\citep` (reference in brackets)
+*  Make sure your references are not duplicated (keep in mind someone who committed their entry before may be using the same book/paper).
+Please double check